WHAT CAN YOU EXPECT AT LAKE CITY DANCE ARTS?

 WHAT CLASSES ARE AVAILABLE?

 3 year old Ballet: (Must be 3 by September 1st)

 Combo Ballet & Tap Classes: Ages 4 through Kindergarten

 Elementary thru Adult classes: Ballet, Tap, Jazz, Modern, Hip Hop, Pointe

 Occasional classes offered: Ballroom, Middle Eastern, West African and Yoga with certified instructor Sharon Richards.

 We believe it is important for our students to use their gift of dance to help others.
 We participate in many community activities each year including the March of Dimes, Mall Performances, nursing home visits, Columbia County School events, The Christian Service Center, Catholic Charities, CARC, Girl Scouts and more.
 We also work with Dance Alive National Ballet in presenting a community Nutcracker every two years.
 Our Praise in Motion dance ministry is involved in many outreach events for various churches and charity events.

 Our annual Friday night Recital Showcase brings awareness to community programs needing financial as well as volunteer support.
-Organizations that have been recognized include PNH Research Foundation, Juvenile Diabetes Research, Hospice’s Camp Safe Haven, The United Methodist Children’s Home and this year the Columbia County Public Library program.
+Organizations that have been recognized include PNH Research Foundation, Juvenile Diabetes Research, Hospice’s Camp Safe Haven, The United Methodist Children’s Home and this year the Friends of the Columbia County Public Library program.